 A non-concessional contribution is an after-tax superannuation contribution.
-In other words, you use money which you have already paid tax on (like savings in your bank account) and contribute it into your super fund.
+That means you’re using money you’ve already paid tax on – like savings in your bank account – and contributing it to your super fund.

 Why make a non-concessional contribution?